agateau/devo/README.md

     devo_cs
     # $PWD is now $HOME/src/libfoo

-`devo-cmake` is also smart enough to run in the build dir, and Devo comes with a thin wrapper for `make`: `devo-make` which brings build dir awareness as well, so one can also build libfoo like this:
+`devo_cmake` is also smart enough to run in the build dir, and Devo comes with a thin wrapper for `make`: `devo_make` which brings build dir awareness as well, so one can also build libfoo like this:

     cd $HOME/src/libfoo
-    devo-cmake
+    devo_cmake
-    devo-make
+    devo_make
-    devo-make install
+    devo_make install

 ## Variables used by Devo